Anti-Americanism: History of anti-Americanism in Canada

 Loyalists who sought refuge in Canada brought with them negative views of the new US republic, depicting it as a chaotic land of republican anarchy dominated by money, mob rule, and violence.
 This ideological opposition contributed to a national mythology that Canada was formed through the rejection of the American republic.
 Historians Norman Hillmer and Granatstein observed that the Loyalist population exhibited a "fanatical" determination to ensure Canada remained distinct from the US.
 While anti-Americanism in Canada from the mid-19th century to 1989 was largely economic, the loyalist narrative continues to influence Canadian views, with a 2005 Pew Research Center poll revealing Canadians were more likely than other Western respondents to describe Americans as violent and rude.

 Until the mid-19th century, anti-Americanism in Canada stemmed from fears of US expansionism and its promotion of manifest destiny.
 The US Army's actions in Upper Canada during the War of 1812 fuelled "deep prejudice against the United States," in the colony after the conflict.
 The 1837–1838 rebellions, which involved pro-American elements and American volunteers, intensified these fears, leading to assaults on Americans in the Canadas.
 Anti-American sentiment during this period contributed to the union of the Province of Canada with Nova Scotia and New Brunswick to form Canadian Confederation in 1867.

 An early 20th century Canadian political cartoon depicting Johnny Canuck suspicious of Uncle Sam, US President William Taft, and US business interests.

 From the end of the Fenian Raids in 1871 to the signing of the Canada–United States Free Trade Agreement (CUSFTA) in 1989, anti-Americanism in Canada was primarily driven by opposition to deeper economic integration with the US, as fears of military invasion had largely subsided.
 Granatstein argues that Canadian business interests, initially opposed to free trade, fuelled economic anti-Americanism until 1988.
-This sentiment played a pivotal role in the 1911 Canadian federal election, where Wilfrid Laurier's pro-free trade Liberals were defeated afer the Conservative Party stoked anti-American fears.
+This sentiment played a pivotal role in the 1911 Canadian federal election, where Wilfrid Laurier's pro-free trade Liberals were defeated after the Conservative Party stoked anti-American fears.
 This helped legitimizing economic anti-Americanism in Canadian politics until the 1980s.